-There were dramatic skies the last time I ventured into the Cairngorms.
-Beautiful though.
+There were dramatic skies the last time I went to look for reindeer in the Cairngorms.
+They were beautiful though.
 These were skies to stand and stare at.

-The free-ranging reindeer herd remained elusive this time, but here’s an older photo of them.
-Much better pictures on their own website!
+The free-ranging reindeer herd remained elusive on this trip, but here’s an older photo of them.
+There are much better pictures on their own website!

 Chosen Sisters, Romans and Romance

 Set in 1st century Scotland, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
 The book features a neurodiverse main character and some rather complicated romance.